deepshwang/howtoML/README.md

   * Easier to write papers later on
 * Remind yourself: There must be countless experiments behind works from other papers that looks like it worked well by the theory itself.

+(To-Do): What I've learned & will implement
+(Ing): What I am already using

+## What to set-up before starting experiments of a project

-### Global set-up of environments using docker images & docker hub
+1. Global set-up of environments using docker images & docker hub (Ing)

-### Set-up your visualization tools
+2. Data visualization tools (Ing)

+3. Training progress visualization tools (Ing, but not good enough)

+## How to organize your experiment procedures

+'asdf'

+1. Store configuration for every experiment as a single configuration file (yaml / json)